Saint Laurent Flagship Store Paris

 Polyhedron is an intimate manifesto on love, absence, and selfhood.
 From the violated spectacle of the Eiffel Tower to dishes at midnight, a fleeting hummingbird, and the cosmic elements of stars and dirt, it explores the space we occupy between earth and sky.
 The piece confronts the roles women are cast into — muse, maid, specimen — rejecting the projections and performances of men, a journey from silence and erasure toward limitlessness, refusing to be reduced to an image in someone else’s story.

-I stare out my courtyard and watch the 6 different colored lights illuminate the silhouettes on each floor.
-The seventh, otherwise a dark void, reflects the glittered performance of the iron lady.
+The seventh, a dark void, mirrors the glittered performance of the iron lady.

 Not the city of romance.